thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 distance_to_target([0.25, 0.01])
 ```

-Next we can pass it on to an optimiser and find the parameter corresponding to the best fit like this:
+Next we can pass it on to an optimiser and find the parameters corresponding to the best fit like this:

 ```@repl tutorial_3
 using Optim, LineSearches